mila-iqia/digit-detection/README.md

 ./local_setup.sh
 ```

-To run your code locally, activate your conda environment:
+To run your code locally, activate your conda environment.
+Make sure you have already created the conda environment from the `environment.yml` file.
+See the `Dependencies` section for more info.

-`conda env create -f environment.yml`
+`conda activate digit-detection`

-then run the provided `train.py` file.
+then run the provided `train.py` file:

 `python train.py`